bxrru/TAS-Comp-Bot/README.md

 Then, change the channel IDs under `saves/channels.json` to ones the bot has access to.
 The bot will send a welcome message and be usable from those channels, so verify that these are correct.

 The encoding command also requires providing paths to a mupen executable, as well as a rom folder containing roms in `saves/m64.json`.
+Note that roms must not contain spaces in their filenames and should use underscores (`Super Mario 64 (USA).z64` -> `Super_Mario_64_(USA).z64`) instead.

 It's possible to run multiple bots from the same code by creating a new file with the same format as bot.js but with a different token.
 To keep their saves separate make sure to change the saves path.